kodeless-design/universal/src/ui/docs/layout/breakpoints.md

 #### Breakpoints

-Breakpoints are the triggers in Bootstrap for how your layout responsive changes across device or viewport sizes.
+Breakpoints are the triggers in Universal for how your layout responsive changes across device or viewport sizes.

 ##### Core concepts